marinasundstrom/BookStoreScraper/README.md

 ### Design details

+[AngleSharp](https://anglesharp.github.io/) was chosen for HTML parsing, instead of alternatives as [HTML Agility Pack (HAP)](https://html-agility-pack.net/).
+AngleSharp is a fast parsing library provides an API that is closer to the browser's DOM API.
+It also uses native HTML tag selectors for selecting elements.
+By contrast, HAP uses XPath by default.

 For URL resolving, the processor uses a history stack to keep track of the pages where it has been.

 There is also a list of paths that have been processed which makes sure pages get processed only once during a run.